-Appendix F: Relevant Resources for Logging Clinical Hours
+Appendix J: Clinical Hours Documentation Resources

-All students will be required to purchase a Time2Track or similar shareable online program account for the purpose of logging and verifying practicum and other clinical training hours.
+All students will be required to purchase a Time2Track account for the purpose of logging and verifying practicum and other clinical training hours.
 See time2track.org for additional details.
 Cost is approximately \$50/year (subject to minor variance given external vendor).
+You will purchase the account via the Department to allow the Program administrative access to accounts.